 |

-• Relied on the reports / returns/ judgements of the Statutory Branch Auditors (SBA) in case of branches not audited by us for identification and provisioning for nonperforming assets and for overall compliance in conformity with SA-600
+• Relied on the reports / returns/ judgements of the Statutory Branch Auditors (SBA) in case of branches not audited by us for identification and provisioning for non¬ performing assets and for overall compliance with the regulatory requirement in accordance with Standards on Auditing 600 issued by ICAI.

-• Test checked the identification and provisioning of nonperforming assets in accordance with RBI Guidelines issued from time to time and also the mechanism for identification of stressed accounts
+• Test checked the process and logic of identification and creation of provision against non-performing assets in accordance with RBI Guidelines issued from time to time and also the mechanism for identification of stressed accounts

-• Relied on the opinions and reports of various experts, which includes independent valuers, lawyers, legal experts and such other professionals, who have rendered services to the bank in various capacities in conformity with SA-620.
+• Relied on the opinions and reports of various experts, which includes independent valuers, lawyers, legal experts and such other professionals, who have rendered services to the Bank in various capacities in conformity with Standards on Auditing 620 issued by ICAI.

 • Reviewed the internal audit/inspection reports/ Concurrent audit reports, wherever available.